sictweb/web700/notes/week12.md

 ![https self signed certificate chrome](/web700/media/https-self-signed-cert-chrome.png)

+> **NOTE:** If you do not see the option to "Proceed to localhost", then typing "**thisisunsafe**" will allow you to proceed.

-Accept the warnings and add an exemption (Firefox only) and proceed to the page
+Accept the warnings to add an exemption and proceed to the page.

-Check out the icon to the left of the url bar like before to examine the self signed cert.
+Click the icon to the left of the url bar like before to examine the self signed cert.

 _Warning in Firefox_